ArctosDB/documentation-wiki/_documentation/identifications.markdown

   ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
   Identification                            Taxa             Why
   ----------------------------------------- ---------------- -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-  Sorex n. sp. “funnyfeet”                  Sorex            “Working names” (eg, informal identifiers not yet published as formal names) are perhaps the most common usage of the ‘A {string}’ formula
+  Sorex n. sp. "funnyfeet"                  Sorex            "Working names" (eg, informal identifiers not yet published as formal names) are perhaps the most common usage of the ‘A {string}’ formula

   Iron-rich mudstone                        unidentifiable   While non-Linnean taxonomies are possbile in Arctos, they do not exist for all material.
 In this case, a mineral sample has no formal taxonomy.